ririro93/catchmind-clone/README.md

     - ~~show random words from database~~
 	  - no duplicates
     - ~~first player starts the game with START button~~
+	  - can choose language(eng, kor) -> this looks hard.. maybe keep 2 individual databases for each lang
 	- ~~add code to move onto next round~~
     - ~~add timer~~
 	  - add event when timer runs out